reactivedroid/TvFlix/README.md

 ### Pagination using Paging Library

-The Shows screen displays the list of shows fetched from TvMaze API using `PagingLibray` of Android Architecture Components.
+The Shows screen displays the list of shows fetched from TvMaze API using [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) of Android Architecture Components.
 It also handles the retry if any network error occurred.
-Know more:
+Recently the repository has been [migrated to use Paging3](https://github.com/reactivedroid/TvFlix/pull/14).
-[Pagination using Paging Library with RxJava and Dagger](https://medium.com/@kumarashwini/pagination-using-paging-library-with-rxjava-and-dagger-d9d05dbd8eac)
+Paging3 is in heavy development, and if you want to catch up with stable library(Paging 2), then check out this blog [Pagination using Paging Library with RxJava and Dagger](https://medium.com/@kumarashwini/pagination-using-paging-library-with-rxjava-and-dagger-d9d05dbd8eac)

 ### Room Persistence Library